 Second and subsequent offense can lead to up to one (1) year in county jail and/or a fine of up to two thousand dollars ($2,000).18

 Financial elder abuse in a nursing home by a caretaker is a misdemeanor when the value of the money or property taken is no more than nine hundred fifty dollars ($950).
 The potential penalties are up to one (1) year in county jail, and/or a fine of up to one thousand dollars ($1,000).19

 Nursing home elder fraud becomes a wobbler when the value of the money or property taken exceeds $950.
 The felony penalties are two (2), three (3) or four (4) years in county jail, and/or a fine of up to ten thousand dollars ($10,000).20

-6. Legal defenses to nursing home abuse charges and lawsuits
+6. What are the legal defenses to nursing home abuse charges and lawsuits?

 The following legal defenses may be raised in response to criminal charges or civil allegations of nursing home abuse in California